 4 Unit Tests, 4 -6 quizzes, 2 Mock Trail Participation Evaluations and 2 Group Presentations

 Homework: Homework will be assigned on a as needed basis.
 Assignments will be 30 to 45 minutes in length and will be checked for completion and quality of work the following day.

-- Every student should have a 3-ring binder (neatly organized) and a spiral notebook.
+- Every student should have a spiral notebook or two.
 Bellwork will be checked each day.
 Notebooks will be checked randomly for organization and neatness.
-Every student is expected to bring their notebook as well as text to class every day.
+Every student is expected to bring their notebook as well as text book to class every day.

 - Be where you are supposed to be

 - When you are supposed to be there

 - Doing what you are supposed to be doing

 - To the best of your ability

 You are expected to be in the room in your seat when the bell rings.
 Your first two tardies will be logged.
 A call home on the third and a referral on the 4th.
 Smart devises should be used appropriately during class and only with my permission.